aospapp/aosp/system/logging/logd/README.replay.md

 4. `print_logs BUFFER_TYPE [buffers] [print_point]` - this prints the logs as processed by the given
   buffer_type from the buffers specified by `buffers` starting after the number of logs specified by `print_point` have been logged.
-This acts as if a user called `logcat` immediately after the specified logs have been logged, which is particularly useful since it will show the chatty pruning messages at that point.
+This acts as if a user called `logcat` immediately after the specified logs have been logged.
 It additionally prints the statistics from `logcat -S` after the logs.
   `buffers` is a comma separated list of the numeric buffer id values from `<android/log.h>`.
 For example, `0,1,3` represents the main, radio, and system buffers.
 It can can also be `all`.